Use this quick and easy chicken wing brine the next time you cook wings. It’ll keep them moist, juicy, and delicious!

 - 1/2 teaspoon cayenne pepper

-- Add chicken wings to brine mixture, making sure they are well submerged.
+- Once the brine is cold, add chicken wings to brine mixture, making sure they are well submerged.
 Cover container or bowl and place into refrigerator for 3-4 hours.

-- Season wings with a no salt seasoning rub and cook as directed.
+- Season wings with your favorite rub and cook as directed.